 CE Brands enters into financing arrangement for a $12 million Secured Credit Facility and Appoints new CFO

-/EIN News/ -- CALGARY, Alberta, Dec.
-19, 2022 (GLOBE NEWSWIRE) -- CE Brands Inc. (TSXV: CEBI; CEBI.WT) (“CE Brands”, “we”, “our”, or the “Company”), a data-driven consumer-electronics company, today announced that it has entered into a binding financing arrangement with Vesta Wealth Partners Ltd. (“Vesta”), pursuant to which Vesta will provide a secured revolving credit facility of up to CA$12,000,000 (or US dollar equivalent) to the Company (the “Credit Facility”) to be used for the working capital needs of the Company.
+CALGARY, Alberta, Dec.
+19, 2022 (GLOBE NEWSWIRE) -- CE Brands Inc. CEBI CEBI.WT))) ("CE Brands", "we", "our", or the "Company"), a data-driven consumer-electronics company, today announced that it has entered into a binding financing arrangement with Vesta Wealth Partners Ltd. ("Vesta"), pursuant to which Vesta will provide a secured revolving credit facility of up to CA$12,000,000 (or US dollar equivalent) to the Company (the "Credit Facility") to be used for the working capital needs of the Company.

 "With the current and forecasted sales, the company required a solution to achieve our rapid growth target; we are very pleased to announce this financing solution to support the revenue-generating potential of our expanding portfolio of branded products," said Craig Smith, CEO of CE Brands.
 "Now the historical issues faced by many manufacturing and distribution companies in the last 36 months seem to be behind us, we believe that this financing will provide sufficient near-term working capital to allow us to build on the strong momentum of our most recent product launches and to continue to progress towards our objectives in 2023" continued Mr. Smith."